the x files: when did fashion become so obsessed with collaborations? | read | i-D

-Just off the top of my head, here's a list of all the fashion collaboration from the last 12 months I can think of; Uniqlo and Lemaire, Alexander Wang and adidas, Palace and adidas, Gigi Hadid and Tommy Hilfiger, Guess and A$AP Rocky, Raf Simons and David Sims, Raf Simons and Robert Mapplethorpe, Riccardo Tisci and Nike, Gucci and Gucci Ghost, Balmain and H&M, Rihanna and Puma, HBA and PornHub, Christopher Kane and Crocs.
-Then there was all of Vetements spring/summer 17, with every piece being made in conjunction with another label.
-Most of Gosha last season too, when he reimagined Italian sportswear giants in his post-soviet world.
-There was Supreme, too, who almost exclusively roll out work created with another brand, artist, or designer.
+Here are just some of the fashion collaborations that happened last year: Uniqlo and Lemaire, Alexander Wang and adidas, Palace and adidas, Gigi Hadid and Tommy Hilfiger, Guess and A$AP Rocky, Raf Simons and David Sims, Raf Simons and Robert Mapplethorpe, Riccardo Tisci and Nike, Gucci and Gucci Ghost, Balmain and H&M, Rihanna and Puma, HBA and PornHub, Christopher Kane and Crocs.
+Then there was all of Vetements spring/summer 17; every piece was made in conjunction with another label.
+Most of Gosha's last season was, too, when he reimagined Italian sportswear giants in his post-soviet world.
+Supreme almost exclusively rolls out work created with another brand, artist, or designer.

-Read: For their first collection on the haute couture schedule, Vetements collaborated with the master manufacturers of the industry.
+Read: For its first collection on the haute couture schedule, Vetements collaborated with the master manufacturers of the industry.

 Hood by Air x PornHub

-In the fashion world in 2016 there must've been a lot of synched iCals and breakfast meetings, and that's without even figuring in the just finished season of menswear shows, which seemed to roll through a newsworthy collab a day.
+There must have been a lot of synched iCals and breakfast meetings, and that's without even tallying the just-finished season of menswear shows, which seemed to roll through a newsworthy collab a day.
 Gosha (again), who worked with Stephen Jones and adidas on his show in Kaliningrad.
 Junya Watanabe continued his experiment in brand reinvention with North Face and Carhartt.
 Cottweiler and Reebok at Pitti.
 Bobby Abley and Power Rangers.
 Christopher Raeburn and MCM.
 Balenciaga and Bernie Sanders (lol jk).
-And then of course, the big daddy, Louis Vuitton and Supreme; box logo meets heritage monogram in Instagram explosion.
-There's something out there, it's spooky, we could call the collaboration phenomenon The X Files, maybe (gettit?).
+And then of course, the big daddy, Louis Vuitton and Supreme — box logo meets heritage monogram in Instagram explosion.
+There's something out there, it's spooky.
+We could call the collaboration phenomenon The X Files, maybe (gettit?).

-This spate of collaborations aren't a homogenous whole though.
-We could roughly divide them into a few categories.
+This spate of collaborations isn't a homogenous whole, though.
+We could roughly divide it into a few categories.
 There are those that blur high and low, or rather, high fashion and high street.
-It's obvious what both get out of that; money, cred, reach.
-Since Karl Lagerfeld x H&M 15 years ago, everyone from Topshop to Target, Comme des Garçons to Margiela, have joined in the cult of creative director at common people price point.
-The ubiquity (name a brand who've not done a high street line) means it's almost killed off the need for the diffusion line, but also killed off the surprise and excitement, with few notable exceptions.
+It's obvious what both parties get out of it: money, cred, reach.
+Since Karl Lagerfeld first collaborated with H&M 15 years ago, everyone from Topshop to Target, Comme des Garçons to Margiela, has joined the cult of creative director at common people price point.
+The ubiquity (name a brand that hasn't done a high street line) means it's almost killed off the need for the diffusion lines.
+But, arguably, it's also killed off the surprise and excitement — with few notable exceptions.

 Comme des Garcons x Cindy Sherman

 Beyond that there's celeb x brand collaborations, which stand to reason as a bit of mutually beneficial exploitation for both.
-The fashion x sports thing makes sense too as a kind of elitist utilitarianism; very rare super limited edition but vaguely affordable.
-Or there are collabs, for example, between artists and designers who share an aesthetic sensibility, reaching for something by working together than they couldn't achieve themselves.
+The fashion x sports thing makes sense, too, as a kind of elitist utilitarianism — very rare, super limited edition, but vaguely affordable.
+There are also collabs, for example, between artists and designers who share an aesthetic sensibility, reaching for something by working together than they couldn't achieve themselves.

-If we look further back, we can find in the fashion collaboration more altruistic and artistic roots than the spate of them we're witnessing right now might suggest.
+If we look further back, we can find in the fashion collaboration more altruistic and artistic roots than what we're witnessing right now might suggest.

-Read: "I wanted to mix the cultures of English football fans and German sportswear and Russian skate kids altogether," Gosha Rubchinskiy.
+Read: "I wanted to mix the cultures of English soccer fans and German sportswear and Russian skate kids altogether," Gosha Rubchinskiy.

 Yves Saint Laurent x Piet Mondrian

-Can we say that maybe the first was Schiaperelli x Dali?
-The Italian couturier utilised the surrealist-in-chief's iconography on her creations in the 30s, most famously in the Lobster Dress and Shoe Hat.
-This artsiness was at the root of much of the collaboration that happened in the years between Schiaparelli and right now's overload.
+Maybe the first was Schiaperelli x Dali.
+The Italian couturier used the surrealist-in-chief's iconography on her creations in the 30s, most famously in the Lobster Dress and Shoe Hat.
+This artsiness was at the root of much of the collaboration that happened in the years between Schiaparelli and 2017's overload.
 Yves Saint Laurent and Mondrian, that dress of course, or more recently, Comme and Cindy Sherman working together in the 90s stands out as a moment of memorable beauty.

-Whilst art and fashion made mutually beneficial bedfellows, brands were hardly clamouring all over each other to work with each other.
-Instead, throughout the 70s and 80s, Moschino, or Iceberg under JC de Castelbajac, for example, were engaged in a game of bootleg cat-and-mouse; appropriating and replacing with gleeful anarchic spirit images culled from pop culture, art culture, mass culture, and high culture.
+While art and fashion made mutually beneficial bedfellows, brands were hardly clamoring to work with each other.
+Instead, throughout the 70s and 80s, Moschino — or Iceberg under JC de Castelbajac, for example — was engaged in a game of bootleg cat-and-mouse; appropriating and replacing with gleeful anarchic spirit images culled from pop culture, art culture, mass culture, and high culture.

 Moschino x Roy Lichenstein via Museum FIT

-Franco Moschino, specifically, took from fashion history as much as he did pop culture, mashing together things like Chanel, Roy Lichtenstein and prints built out of everyday items into his clothes crafted with a healthy disregard for the snooty attitudes of the fashion elite.
+Franco Moschino, specifically, took from fashion history as much as he did pop culture, mashing together things like Chanel, Roy Lichtenstein, and prints built out of everyday items.
+He crafted clothes with a healthy disregard for the snooty attitudes of the fashion elite.
 His anarchic attitude rooted the idea of fashion collaboration as away of smashing through imagined barriers.

-Menswear, in particular, has been ripe for collaborations of this sort, i.e. those that smash the imagined barriers.
-Maybe it's because menswear is traditionally so reliant on the strict uniforms of tribalism -- whether that's city boys or punk rockers -- and its entrenched codes -- whether that's the cut of a suit or the patches on a leather jacket -- that the collaboration is a way to explode the traditional way of dressing.
+Menswear, in particular, has been ripe for collaborations of this sort.
+Maybe it's because menswear is traditionally so reliant on the strict uniforms of tribalism — whether that's city boys or punk rockers — and its entrenched codes, whether that's the cut of a suit or the patches on a leather jacket.
+The collaboration becomes a way to explode the traditional method of dressing.

 Like much of the current fashion scene, Raf did it best, if not quite first.
-Throughout the late 90s and early 00s, he refined and almost single handed created an artsiness and authenticity in menswear beyond an idea of Savile Row tailoring or luxury and heritage wear.
-Menswear as something to be taken seriously, too.
-His work during the period was run through with what we may now think of "collaboration" -- his works with Peter De Potter, for example, or his Manic Street Preacher or Kraftwerk referencing collections.
-Later on he'd make more wholesale integration of influence into his work, Brian Calvin being one artist who he's based collections on.
+Throughout the late 90s and early 00s, he refined and almost single handedly created an artsiness and authenticity in menswear beyond an idea of Savile Row tailoring or luxury and heritage wear.
+Raf presented menswear as something to be taken seriously, too.
+His work during the period was run through with what we may now think of "collaboration" — his works with Peter De Potter, for example, or his Manic Street Preacher or Kraftwerk referencing collections.
+Later on, he'd make more wholesale integration of influences into his work; Brian Calvin is one artist who he's based collections on.

-Read: The work of Robert Mapplethorpe took centre stage in Raf Simons' spring/summer 17 show.
+Read: The work of Robert Mapplethorpe took center stage in Raf Simons' spring/summer 17 show.

 Raf Simons x Sterling Ruby

-Most famously though is his Sterling Ruby collaboration of autumn/winter 14, which feels like one of the most complete collaborative meetings of minds we've been lucky to witness.
-It helped, surely, that Sterling is a prolific maker of clothes himself, turning the discarded extras of his works into studio wear; the collaboration was more than a simple cashing in, it was artist and designer creating together.
-Raf repeated the trick last season with his Robert Mapplethorpe collection, altered though, in that he was treating the spaces of his clothes into walls to hang the photographer's pictures upon.
+Most famous, though, is Raf's Sterling Ruby collaboration from fall/winter 14, which feels like one of the most complete collaborative meetings of minds we've been lucky to witness.
+It helped, surely, that Sterling is a prolific maker of clothes himself, turning the discarded extras of his works into studio wear.
+The collaboration was more than a simple cashing in, it was artist and designer creating together.
+Raf repeated the trick last season with his Robert Mapplethorpe collection, altered though, in that he was treating his clothes as walls to hang the photographer's pictures upon.

 If Raf set the high water mark, the baton's been passed and carried in hundreds of different directions.
 We can be cynics or optimists about the intentions of the places the humble creative fashion collaboration has ended up.
 At a creative dead-end?
 Try a collab!
 Running out of money?
 Try a collab!
 Need some reinvention or rejuvenation?
-Try a collab?
+Try a collab!
 A bit harsh of course, but sometimes it's easy enough to feel that there's a plethora of collaborations out of there whose existence is more of a branding and marketing exercise than a genuine creative dialogue.
-Some stand out though.
+Some stand out, though.

-Uniqlo and Lemaire, amongst the plethora of high fashion meets high street at the moment, feels tailor made for both.
-The French designer's approach being fully integrated into the Japanese fast fashion behemoth, something further underlined by Lemaire taking on a larger role within the company recently, moving beyond a mere Lemaire x Uniqlo tag, to more unified and long lasting collaboration.
+Amongst the plethora of high fashion meets high street at the moment, Uniqlo x Lemaire feels tailor made for both brands.
+The French designer's approach has been fully integrated into the Japanese fast fashion behemoth, something further underlined by the fact that Lemaire has taken on a larger role within the company recently — moving beyond a mere Lemaire x Uniqlo tag to more unified and long lasting collaboration.
 Or on the other hand, take something like Palace and Adidas' years-long work together.
-It's clearly mutually beneficial to both, as Adidas have a reach, expertise and budget that Palace can utilise.
-Beyond that, who can really blame smaller labels for working with bigger brands if it means they can keep the lights on.
+It's clearly mutually beneficial to both, as Adidas has a reach, expertise, and budget that Palace can utilize.
+Beyond that, who can really blame smaller labels for working with bigger brands if it means they can keep the lights on?

 Palace x Adidas

 It is a different impetus, you imagine, that propels Gosha's recent sportswear collaborations.
-A designer as obsessed with symbols as Gosha is, it feels natural that he should be engaged in subverting and recontextualising the iconography of fashion through his post-soviet lens.
+A designer as obsessed with symbols as Gosha is, it feels natural that he should be engaged in subverting and recontextualizing the iconography of fashion through his post-Soviet lens.
 The same with Junya Watanabe's continued destruction and reinvention of classic pieces from iconic brands like Levi's or The North Face.

-It makes sense for a consumer increasingly obsessed with uniqueness (or at least, rarity) as a projection of self via Instagram, getting your hands on the most exclusive hard to come by collab is a way of making yourself stand out.
+It also makes sense that a consumer increasingly obsessed with uniqueness (or at least, rarity) as a projection of self via Instagram would want to get their hands on the most exclusive hard to come by collab as way of standing out.
 But everyone's wearing the most exclusive hard to find garms, and it's led to a kind of collaboration fatigue and creative homogeneity.
 If everyone's busy being unique, then uniqueness becomes ubiquitous.
 It's the kind of dichotomy that led to normcore's sudden rise a few years ago.

 Read: Five ultimate sports-fashion crossovers, from Chanel boxing to Margiela baseball.